github/codeql-coding-standards/change_notes/2022-02-23-a13-5-2-fix-reported-fp-for-a13-5-2.md

-- Address a false positive on `a13-5-2` where lambda expressions with empty captures were being flagged as having a non-compliant conversion operator.
+- `A13-5-2` - address a false positive where lambda expressions with empty captures were being flagged as having a non-compliant conversion operator.